London

 Starred tables : book 2 months minimum for Core by Clare Smyth, Sketch, Alain Ducasse at The Dorchester.
 Your palace concierge can sometimes unlock a last-minute table (personal connections), but don't bank on it.
 Starred bistros (Lyle's, The Clove Club) take bookings 1 month ahead.

 Visa : French nationals need no visa for tourist stays under 6 months (valid passport sufficient).
-UK is no longer in Schengen, expect border control (30 to 60 minutes at Heathrow).
+UK no longer in Schengen, expect border control (30 to 60 minutes at Heathrow).

 Frequently asked questions